prog4biol/pfb2019/README.md

    at_content = (a_count + t_count) / dna_len
    return at_content
 ```
 > If you call the function with no arguments, the default will be used.
-In this case a default is pretty useless, and the fucntion will return '0.5' if called without providing a DNA sequence.
+In this case a default is pretty useless, and the function will return '0.5' if called without providing a DNA sequence.

 #### lambda